sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-1067	Digit Count in Range    		40.4%	Hard
+given an integer d and range [L,R], find the number of occurrence of d.
+=count(d,R)-count(d,L)
+count(d,n) based on 233.
+Number of Digit One (logN). do it digit by digit for example looking for 1, 235 digit 5: xx1,1,11,..91, total 24
+->>

+<<-233 Number of digit one
+count(1,n).
+->>

+<<-1073	Adding Two Negabinary Numbers    		34.6%	Medium
+negative base.
+->>

+<<-1088	Confusing Number II    		44.8%	Hard
+number rotate 180, it means upside down and left right reverse. the number shall be valid and different from original. given N, return number of confusing number.
+- can only contain 0,1,6,9,8 (0,1,8 upside down is still the same)
+- backtrack
+- or: find the number of numbers with only 01689 (for different length) and then minus those symmetric ones.
+->>

+<<-1093	Statistics from a Large Sample    		49.0%	Medium
+min,max,mean,median,mode, math.
+->>

 <<-1131	Maximum of Absolute Value Expression    		52.2%	Medium
 given two arrays A and B, return the max value |A[i]-A[j]|+|B[i]-B[j]|+|i-j|